 Urinary Tract Infections - FAQs

 I am a 50-year-old woman with recurring UTIs.
 Off late, I have stopped responding to the antibiotics.
-Is there any treatment for this?
+Is there any cure for this?

 Altered vaginal flora due to decreased oestrogen makes menopausal women more prone to UTIs.
 Simultaneously, you seem to have developed resistance to antibiotics.
 Homeopathy, with its multi-factorial approach, can help treat the underlying cause.
 Along with the treatment, our doctors will provide self-care tips to minimise your suffering.